 —2020, Moving From This Moment To The Next, Uri-Eichen Gallery, Chicago, IL

-—2020, Paradise Now, Curated by Kristiana Rae Colón, Westside Justice Center's Movement & Justice Gallery, Chicago, IL
+—2020, Paradise Now, Curated by Kristiana Rae Colón, Westside Justice Center, Chicago, IL

 —2019, Justseeds: Networks of Resistance, Co-Prosperity Sphere, Chicago, IL